 Staying at the remote Kenai Backcountry Lodge within the Kenai National Wildlife Refuge offers a real taste of the wilderness.
 The lodge, located on a five-acre, private in-holding, began as a river-accessed hunting cabin back in 1935.
 Years later, the remodeled and expanded property is still road-free.
 Guests raft in with Alaska Wildland Adventures, starting their vacation at the Kenai Riverside Lodge.

-The company that runs the lodge—Alaska Wildland Adventures—was started by Kirk Hoessle, a Missourian who came here for a summer job years ago and never really left.
+The company that owns and operates the lodge—Alaska Wildland Adventures—was started by Kirk Hoessle, a Missourian who came here for a summer job years ago and never really left.
 He started AWA as a tent safari and rafting tour operator, but snapped up the Backcountry Lodge when it came up for sale, and started expanding his company beyond the tents.
 He's long been an advocate for ecotourism in Alaska, and prides himself on hiring guides with the same expertise and passion about the great outdoors.

 Leaving No Trace—Literally